 Look out for the Battle of Britain veteran Loch Doon Spitfire, the supersonic Lightning fighter and a wartime assault glider collection.

 The team believe passionately in preserving this heritage and are rightly proud of their collection of memorabilia.

 Or a pitta full of falafel or shawarma?

 The Old Bridge House Museum

 Cross the Devorgilla Bridge and you’ll find this tiny museum built into the sandstone of the bridge itself.

-The house was an inn during the 18th century and is said to have been visited by Robert Burns himself – but you could say that about a lot of places!
+The house was an inn during the 18th century and is said to have been visited by Robert Burns himself.

 The Usual Place

 Meet us at The Usual Place – except it’s not that usual.

 And just outside Dumfries…